swisnl/php-http-fixture-client/README.md

 |                                                     |     | /path/to/fixtures/example.com/api/comments.get.mock |
 |                                                     |     | /path/to/fixtures/example.com/api/comments.mock |

+### Strict mode
+The `ReponseBuilder` can be set to strict mode using `setStrictMode(true)`.
+When in strict mode, only the first possible fixture path will be used.
+This means that both the method and query params must be present in the fixture file name and it does not fall back to other fixture files.

 ### Helper
 <UrlHelper>Please see <a href="https://swisnl.github.io/php-http-fixture-client/#helper">https://swisnl.github.io/php-http-fixture-client/#helper</a> for the URL helper.</UrlHelper>